microsoft/MixedRealityToolkit-Unity/Documentation/Input/InputEvents.md

 ## Register for global input events

 To create a component that listens for global input events, disregarding what GameObject may be in focus, a component must register itself with the Input System.
-Once registered, any instances of this MonoBehavior will receive input events along with any GameObject(s) currently in focus and other global registered listeners.
+Once registered, any instances of this MonoBehaviour will receive input events along with any GameObject(s) currently in focus and other global registered listeners.

 If an input event has been [marked as used](#how-to-stop-input-events), global registered handlers will still all receive callbacks.
 However, no focused GameObjects will receive the event.